quantum-quirks/oldperitia/docs/source/introduction.rst

    :width: 100
    :alt: Peritia ASL logo.

 - ``Peritia ASL`` *(American Sign Language catalogue program that can help individuals learn and improve their American Sign Language skills.
-It features interactive gifs of signs, signing instructions, finger spelling tool, quizzes to test your knowledge and a search bar to search signs by word or by browsing through categories.)*
+It features interactive signing instructions,a finger spelling tool and a search bar to search signs by word or by browsing through categories.)*

 .. image:: ./images/aura.png
    :width: 100